camilotejeiro/osohm_web_pages/readme.md

 Osohm Website
 =============

-The following is our repository holding our osohhm web pages for reference.
+The following is our repository holding our osohm web pages for reference.